sonata-nfv/sonata-nfv.github.io/openstack-basic-starting-guide.md

 ## Create a new Project, User and Group

-The creation of a new Project requires `admin` priviledges, so logon as `admin`.
+The creation of a new Project requires `admin` privileges, so logon as `admin`.

 <p align="center"><img src="https://github.com/sonata-nfv/sonata-nfv.github.io/blob/master/images/opnstk/1st-steps-logon.png?raw=true" /></p>